 Hipshot Rickenbacker Replacement Bass Bridges

 Fortunately, Hipshot has designed a fantastic upgrade for these venerable instruments.
+Guitar Repair Long Island is proud to be an authorized Hipshot dealer.
 The Rickenbacker Replacement bridge is advertised as a drop in replacement and its design eliminates many of the concerns outlined above.

 The bridge is available in both solid aluminum (for springy highs) or solid brass (for punch and sustain).
 These premium materials ensure that it will never warp or bend.
 It is outfitted with the “Hipshot A Style saddles” for independent side-to-side, height, and intonation adjustments (a huge improvement for both ease of setup as well as allowing more fine tuning control for tweaking adjustments).
 The groove-locking saddle design prevents saddles from slipping and buzzing.
 Lastly, it is available in chrome, black, and gold finishes and the bridge is ambidextrous so it fits left hand and right handed basses.